Learn how to build

-Okay, the moment of truth.
+Okay, the moment of truth is here.
 It’s exam time.

 1. Spaced Repetition

 There are two ways you can try to retain information for an exam.

 The first way is to wait until you are very close to the exam and then try to cram it all in.
 Cramming is highly stressful and woefully ineffective.
 It’s not how to study for exams.

 The second and more effective way to do it is spaced repetition.
 That involves doing frequent reviews of all of your material over a long period of time leading up to your exam.

 Studies have shown that this will improve your ability to retain information over a longer time.
 It’s easier, way less stressful, and helps you identify things you don’t know way before the exam.

 The concept is pretty simple.
 It’s just practice.
 Think of anything else that you are good at.
 Maybe it’s guitar, chess, or baseball.
 It doesn’t matter.